leighsn/store-slides/droidcon-europe.md

 ---
 # Offline as a configuration
 #[fit]Caching should be the standard not the exception!
-#[fit] Developer should be able to make something cachable with
 ---
 ^Our team becomes 50% bigger every summer
 #API should be **simple** enough for an intern to use, yet **robust** enough for every data load.